chiconasa3000/2D-3D-RegistrationTool/README.md

 > It generates different reference volumes with random position saving the transformation which will be used in order to recolate the volume.

 ```
-./CreateImageSetSimilarity  -v -folderName ../outputData/ImagesDefs -numImages 1 -rx 20.0 -ry 0.0 -rz 0.0 -t 0.0 0.0 0.0 -sg 1.0 -inputVol ../inputData/pelvisVol.mha -logFileName logRelocatedVolume.txt
+./CreateImageSetSimilarity  -v -folderName ../outputData/ImagesDefs -numImages 1 -rnd -rnd_sem -rx 0.0 -ry 0.0 -rz 0.0 -t 0.0 0.0 0.0 -sg 1.0 -inputVol ../inputData/pelvisVol.mha -logFileName logRelocatedVolume.txt
 ```

 ```
 # Meaning of attributes:
-* -v activate verbose mode in order to save a general information according to the process.
+* -v it activates verbose mode in order to save a general information according to the process.
-* -folderName is the directory where put the output volumes which are relocated.
+* -folderName it is the directory where put the output volumes which are relocated.
-* -numImages is how many new volumes will be generated with different position according to he input volume.
+* -numImages it is how many new volumes will be generated with different position according to he input volume.
+* -rnd y -rnd_sem they activate a random position on 3d model
-* -rx, -ry, -rz: they are rotation parameters
+* -rx, -ry, -rz: they are rotation parameters if -rnd is not activated
-* -t It is the traslation parameter.
+* -t It is the traslation parameter. -rnd is not activated
-* -sg It is the scale parameter.
+* -sg It is the scale parameter. -rnd is not activated
-* -inputVol is the base volume which generates the new recolated volumes. (references volumes)
+* -inputVol It is the base volume which generates the new recolated volumes. (references volumes)
-* -logFileName is the file where put all the information of the create recolated volumes
+* -logFileName It is the file where put all the information of the create recolated volumes
 ```